terracota19/SecureMail-API/README.en.md

 ## Development Phase

 - **Secure Coding**: We apply **secure coding** principles.
-Sanitization of user inputs {Pydantic} and internal inputs (third-party API calls like Hybrid Analysis).
+   - Sanitization of incoming data.
+        - External (User) {Pydantic}.
+We raise an error if the API receives malformed (fuzzing) or empty data.
+        - Internal (third-party API calls (Hybrid Analysis))
+   - Use of environment variables for API secrets.
+        - For this, we use Python-dotenv.

 ---

 ## CI/CD Phase

-During the continuous integration and continuous deployment process, we perform the following security tasks and tests:
+During continuous integration and continuous deployment, we perform the following security tasks and testing:

 ### Tools:
-- **Pylint**: Code review to ensure adherence to best practices.
+- **Pylint**: Code review to ensure it follows best practices.
-- **Pytest**: Testing API responses.
+- **Pytest**: Testing the API responses.
-- **Snyk**: Static Application Security Testing (SAST).
+- **Snyk**: Static security analysis (SAST).
-- **Docker Bench Security**: Security review of Docker containers.
+- **Docker Bench Security**: Reviewing security in Docker containers.

 ---